Policy Brief Call for Proposals – 2020 - Closed

 Amount of Award

 Restricted funds of up to $15,000 will be made available to support the meeting and writing of the brief.
 Funds can be used to support the meeting of scientists, thought leaders, stakeholders, and policy makers by supporting travel (economy airfare, train, bus, car, taxi), hotel, meeting facilities, food, writing, data collection, and communication expenses.
+No portion of these funds shall be used to cover indirect costs.

 Deadline for submission of proposals is Monday, August 12, 2019.
 Proposals are to be submitted online.
 The following information needs to be submitted via the online form.
 Only complete proposals submitted online by the deadline will be considered.